AgoraLab/agora-chat-uikit/ios/1 - overview/product-features.md

 1. Set the target language

   `Appearance.swift` provides the `Appearance.chat.targetLanguage` function to set the target language.
-If the target language is not set, Chinese is used by default.
+If the target language is not set, English is used by default.
 For more translation target languages, refer to [Translation Language Support](https://learn.microsoft.com/zh-cn/azure/ai-services/translator/language-support).

   The sample code is as follows: